Butternut Squash just happens to be one of the healthier things you can eat, and this recipe is totally delicious!

 - In a stockpot, over medium heat sauté the onions in oil for 5 minutes.
 Add the chili flakes and sauté for 5 minutes more.
 Lastly add ginger, garlic, salt and sauté for 2 minutes more.

 - When squash is ready in oven, let cool for a bit so you don’t hurt yourself, scoop out the squash.
 It should very easily be removed from the skin.
 If not, you didn’t cook it long enough.
-Add Squash to the stockpot with the sauteed onions and other spices and along with the 8 cups of veggie stock.
+Add Squash to the stockpot with the sauteed onion mixture and along with the 8 cups of veggie stock.
 Simmer for about 15 minutes to allow flavours to combine and deepen.
 Add the maple syrup.

 - Put the soup in a blender and blend until smooth (for me I love it the smoother the better- just like velvet)